7rakir/SunBlast.CsvLinqPadDriver/README.md

 the `SelectedPath`.

-After that, the `DynamicDriver.GetSchemaAndBuildAssembly` is automatically called as mentioned in the LINQPad driver documentation:
+After that, the `DynamicDriver.GetSchemaAndBuildAssembly` is automatically called as mentioned in the LINQPad driver documentation.
+It uses `DriverResultBuilder` to fluently:
-1. It uses `ModelReader` to read a schema model from the CSV files.
+1. Use `ModelReader` to read a schema model from the CSV files.
-2. It then uses the model to generate "syntax tree" using `SyntaxTreeBuilder`
+2. Then use the model to build "syntax tree" using `SyntaxTreeBuilder`
-3. It then uses the model to generate "schema" using `SchemaBuilder`
+3. Then use the model to build "schema" using `SchemaBuilder`
-4. The generated "syntax tree" is then emitted into provided `assemblyToBuild` using `CodeEmitter`
+4. Emit the built "syntax tree" into provided `assemblyToBuild` using `CodeEmitter`
-5. The generated "schema" is returned to LINQPad
+5. Return the built "schema" to LINQPad

 ### How do they work?